Sarves14/PHR-CPABE/README.md

    1.4 - Decryption

        1.4.1 - Medical worker with some speciality(like nurse) enters the patient name.
-       1.4.2 - Get the keys and perform attribute based(speciality) decryption and
+       1.4.2 - He gets the keys, encrypted data and perform attribute(speciality) based decryption to
        get the symmetric keys.
        1.4.3 - Symmetric key decrytion is done and Medical worker gets the required
        and authorized patient health record.